Andre-Codes/bereans_blog/_posts/2025-12-07-familiar-announcement.md

 {% endcapture %}
 {% include peters-quote.html content=pq %}

+What is spiritual in the New Testament is not the Kingdom itself, but qualifications for participation: repentance, new birth, faith, humility.
+The doorway is spiritual; the house is not reimagined.
+In modern theology, however, the entire house is remodeled, and this has opened the door for critics to challenge the entire structure.

 Some critics went so far as to say:

-* Jesus and the apostles were *deceived* by Jewish expectations.
+* The apostles, and even Jesus, were *deceived* by Jewish expectations.
 * They attempted to apply Messianic prophecies to themselves and *failed.*
-* Jesus’ ministry began under prophetic “illusions” that later had to be reshaped.
+* Jesus’ ministry began under prophetic “illusions” that later had to be *reshaped*.

 Others argued that the disciples and early church simply absorbed “Jewish forms” and that the New Testament contains deposits of erroneous ancient expectations.

 Peters summarizes the problem pointedly:
 <span class="kingdom-gold">If the kingdom is not what the prophets described—if Jesus preached something fundamentally different—then the critics look painfully reasonable.</span>

+At this point, the issue cannot be dismissed by claiming that the Kingdom was later redefined, developed, or revealed to be something fundamentally different in nature.
+That move only postpones the problem, it does not solve it.
+It immediately raises harder questions: Who made that claim?
+Where is it revealed?
+When does Scripture announce that the prophetic Kingdom has been transformed into something else?
+As we will examine in depth later, the New Testament provides no such moment of disclosure.
+There is no doctrinal handoff, no explanatory reset, no correction of Israel’s expectation.
+This silence is not incidental; it is precisely where critics of the biblical narrative press their case, and where modern systems quietly assume what the text never states.

 ---